LiamRahav/silhouette/ACKNOWLEDGEMENT.md

 ## Graphics

 Film by Yorlmar Campos from the Noun Project
-Trophy by Garrett Knoll from the Noun Project play by Alen Krummenacher from the Noun Project
+Shopping Cart by Bram van Rijen from the Noun Project play by Alen Krummenacher from the Noun Project
 Icy by Mateo Zlatar from the Noun Project back by iconsmind.com from the Noun Project